valeman/awesome-conformal-prediction/README.md

 ## Books

 1. [Practical Guide to Applied Conformal Prediction: Learn and apply the best uncertainty frameworks to your industry applications](https://a.co/d/9guwCTm) by Valeriy Manokhin (2024) 🔥🔥🔥🔥🔥
 2. [Algorithmic Learning in a Random World](https://link.springer.com/book/10.1007/b106715) by Vladimir Vovk and Alex Gammerman, also Glenn Shafer (2005).
-Second edition in progress. 🔥🔥🔥🔥🔥
+Second edition. 🔥🔥🔥🔥🔥
 3. [Conformal Prediction for Reliable Machine Learning](https://www.elsevier.com/books/conformal-prediction-for-reliable-machine-learning/balasubramanian/978-0-12-398537-8) by Vineeth Balasubramanian, Shen-Shyang Ho, Vladimir Vovk (2014) 🔥🔥🔥🔥🔥
 4. [Conformal predictive distributions with kernels](https://link.springer.com/chapter/10.1007/978-3-319-99492-5_4) by Vladimir Vovk, Ilia Nouretdinov, Valery Manokhin, Alex Gammerman (Chapter in 'Braverman Readings in Machine Learning.
 Key Ideas from Inception to Current State', Springer, 2018). 🔥🔥🔥🔥🔥
 5. [Confidence, Likelihood, Probability](https://www.cambridge.org/core/books/confidence-likelihood-probability/143A34F11FB3D6F611F78E27C6D2CA5A) by Tore Schweder and Nils Lid Hjort (University of Oslo, 2016).
 Not directly about Conformal Prediction but a great book about modern frequentist methods. 🔥🔥🔥🔥🔥